IntelLabs/kAFL/README.md

-# kAFL: HW-assisted Feedback Fuzzing for x86 Kernels
+# kAFL: HW-assisted Feedback Fuzzer for x86 VMs

-This is a fork of the kAFL kernel fuzzer.
-It can be used for targets that execute efficiently as Qemu/KVM guests, including BIOS, custom kernels and full-blown Linux VMs.
+kAFL is a fast guided fuzzer for the x86 VM.
+It is easily adapted for anything that executes as Qemu/KVM guest, including BIOS, custom kernels and full-blown VM images.

-## How is it different?
+kAFL now leverages the Qemu/KVM backend from [Nyx](https://nyx-fuzz.com).

+## Features

-- kAFL uses Qemu/KVM and Intel PT to provide fast execution and coverage feedback.
-This allows to run many x86 FW and OS kernels with any desired toolchain and without major modifications.
+- kAFL uses Intel VT, Intel PML and Intel PT to achieve efficient execution, snapshot reset and coverage feedback for greybox or whitebox fuzzing scenarios.
+  It allows to run many x86 FW and OS kernels with any desired toolchain and minimal code modifications.

-- kAFL uses a modular design, using a (homebrew) python fuzzer that can talk to multiple Qemu instances via SHM and pipes.
-It is designed for parallel and persistent mode fuzzing but also easy to adapt to special cases, such as observing non-determinism and resetting on demand.

-- Redqueen and Grimoire are new generic fuzzer extensions implemented on top of kAFL.
+- The kAFL-Fuzzer is written in Python and designed for parallel fuzzing with multiple Qemu instances.
+It uses an AFL-like fuzzer engine and easily extended to integrate custom mutators, analysis and tracing stages.

+- kAFL integrates the Radamsa fuzzer as well as Redqueen and Grimoire extensions.
   Redqueen uses VM introspection to extract runtime inputs to conditional instructions, overcoming typical magic byte and other input checks.
 Grimoire attempts to identify keywords and syntax from fuzz inputs in order to generate more clever large-scale mutations.